 4. Update Your Audience Profile

-People change.
-Your audience might too.
-Re-check every few months:
+Re-check your audience every few months:

 • Are your followers the same people you’re targeting?